 Discuss any initiative undertaken or proposed to be undertaken by the Company.
-(For the period of February to July 2015)

 Initiative Beneficiary Feeding Program Day Care students of Brgys.
 48, 49 and 51 (Tondo, Manila) Free Haircut Students residing in Brgys.
 48, 49 and 51 of Tondo, Manila Brigada Eskwela Program Day Care Centers of Brgys.
 48 and 49 of Tondo, Manila School Kit Distribution Students of Day Care Centers in Brgys.
 48, 49 and 50 of Tondo, Manila Computer Donation Gregorio Perfecto High School in Tondo.
-Manila
+Manila Christmas gift-giving Children of Brgys.
+48 and 49 in Tondo, Manila